davidmeredith/devsGuidebook/devGuidebook.md

 #### Ad-Hoc Polymorphism via Type-Classes - Externally Implemented Interfaces

-Interfaces have limitations: they abstract over behaviours of instances, not behaviour of types which means you need to already have an instance to use them.
-Known as the expression problem. https://www.youtube.com/watch?v=Gz7Or9C0TpM Java proposes moving the behaviour to a third-party 'witness' object and make it easy to publish a witness to the external interface.

-Some languages allow you to externally implement interfaces 'outside of a type' and 'associate' implementations of these interfaces with existing types without having to modify the original type, this is known as 'ad-hoc polymorphism' or 'type-classes' and comes from functional programming.
+Some languages allow you to externally implement generic interfaces 'outside of a type' and associate implementations of these interfaces with other existing types without having to modify those original types, usually through generics.
+This is known as 'ad-hoc polymorphism' and comes from functional programming.
 It includes Traits in Rust and Type-Classes in Scala/Haskell/Kotlin, Protocols (Clojure/Swift), Implicits (Scala), Shapes and Extensions (C#).
 This is very convenient and powerful for easily creating '*blanket implementations*' for defining a new type for a whole group of types at once, even when you don't have access to the src code of those types.
 To do this, languages typically lexically split their core data types from the implementation of the external interface.
 There are subtly different approaches used to subsequently 'associate' or 'scope' the externally implemented interfaces to existing types, as explored below.
+    Interfaces have limitations: they abstract over behaviours of instances, not behaviour of types which means you need to already have an instance to use them.
+This is known as the expression problem: https://www.youtube.com/watch?v=Gz7Or9C0TpM and Java proposes moving the behaviour to a third-party 'witness' object and make it easy to publish a witness to the external interface.

 > [!TIP]
 Lexically splitting a type from a new type that defines new behaviour defined in an externally implemented interface and then associating the two together is different from _directly implementing the interface on the original type declaration itself_ (eg implementing an interface directly on a class).
 The main advantages is that you don't need to modify an existing type which enables new blanket implementations.
 Recognise that there are at least 3 code fragments required to do this: 1) an existing type which can be a 3rd party type where you don't have access to the src, 2) an externally implemented interface/trait/type-class, and 3) code that 'associates' or 'scopes' them together, typically via dynamic dispatch.
 If that extra layer of indirection feels a touch unnatural or overkill, you can easily co-locate these individual component parts near to each other in the same file to achieve that familiar class feel.